AriFordsham/GHCWiki/data-parallel/library.md

 **SLPJ: is it correct that GHC only generates Names in dph-prim?
 If not, could it be made true?**

+## DPH and ways

+When compiling a module with `-dph`, its imported modules must also have been compiled with `-dph`.
+It's a bit like profiling; so maybe compiling with `-dph` should count as another "way".
+This is an unresolved issue.
+Compiling the entire `base` package (say) with `-dph` might well be overkill; for example, we don't want to vectorise the IO library.

+At the moment, we finesse this problem by simply requiring that the user solves it; and hence we do not use any `base` package functions in vectorised code.

 ## Array library of flat and segmented operations

 **TODO** Here we need to document the structure of the current implementation with subpages for the more complicated aspects (e.g., representation types, distributed types, and gangs).